 The biggest change on board is Samsung’s new One UI (user interface) which changes the look and feel of the software formally known as Samsung Experience and TouchWiz.
 One UI brings a new Night Mode and many other changes.

 Other features on board Android Pie include a new Dolby Atmos gaming option, a floating keyboard, new emoji characters, and security enhancements.
 If you own an AT&T Galaxy Note 9 you’ll also start seeing “5G E” instead of LTE.

 The Galaxy Note 9 Android Pie update is a sizable download.
 When the update arrives for your device you’re probably looking at a 1.5-2GB download.
 If you downloaded the beta, the update will be much smaller.

-Galaxy Note 9 Pie problems are starting to popup as we push away from the release date.
+There’s a growing list of Galaxy Note 9 Pie problems.
 Galaxy Note 9 users are complaining about lag, weird battery drain, connectivity issues, issues with first and third-party apps, crashes, installation issues, and more.

 There are plenty of reasons to install Android Pie and the One UI when they arrive for your Galaxy Note 9.
 That said, there are also some reasons to hold off, at least temporarily.

 This guide will take you through the best reasons to, and not to, install the Galaxy Note 9 Android Pie update right now.